mcamara/laravel-localization/README.md

 Install the package via composer: `composer require mcamara/laravel-localization`

-In Laravel 5.5, the service provider and facade will automatically get registered.
+### For Laravel 5.4 and below:

 For older versions of the framework, follow the steps below:

 Register the service provider in `config/app.php`